 Methods Development

 Our team uses data from the Interactive Diet and Activity Tracking in AARP (iDATA) to examine the validity and reproducibility of research-grade monitors.
 We have examined the validity of activity monitor-derived estimates of energy expenditure, physical activity, and sedentary time.
-We have also examined the reproducibility of activity monitor measures of sedentary time, physical activity intensity, and step counts, over a 1-year period.
-This work has provided new insights for interpreting our etiologic results and it informs the design of future epidemiological studies of cancer that employ wearable sensor technologies.
+We have also examined the reproducibility of activity monitor measures of sedentary time, physical activity intensity, and step counts, over 1 year.
+This work has provided new insights for interpreting our etiologic results, and it informs the design of future epidemiological studies of cancer that employ wearable sensor technologies.

 Etiologic Studies